eillarra/pdfino/docs/templates.rst

   .. code-block:: python

-    from pdfino import document

-    doc = document()
+    doc = Document()
     doc.h1("Hello world!")
     doc.h3("This is a subtitle.")
     doc.p("This is a paragraph.")

-  You can start with a clean sheet if you use the ``use_sample_stylesheet = False`` parameter in your custom template class, but then you will have to create your own default styles if you want to use the shortcut API.
+  You can start with a clean stylesheet if you use the ``use_sample_stylesheet = False`` parameter in your custom template class, but then you will have to create your own default styles if you want to use the shortcut API.
   The shortcut API just calls the :meth:`pdfino.Document.add_paragraph` method with the corresponding style name, so if you don't want to use the default styles, you can just call that method directly.

 Custom styles
 -------------